 One of my favorite philosophers in college was the French Enlightenment thinker, Jean-Jacques Rousseau.
 Rousseau said, “Man was born free, but everywhere he is in chains.”
 This quote, of course, is all about political philosophy.

 But Rousseau was absolutely right on a personal level.
 We are born free.
-We are born with a tremendous amount of possibility.
+We are born with a tremendous amount of possibilities.
 We are born with a tremendous amount of personal power.
 We have it in us to do great things.
 If you are doubtful of this, just think of the great thinkers, builders, and innovators of this world.
 Think about people who managed to build vast fortunes even though they were born with nothing.

 People have potential.
 All of us do.
 If successful people can succeed, you can too.
 How do I know?
 Well, each choice you make is an exercise of power.
 You have all this unlimited potential in you.
 And it all flows from the fact that you have a choice.
 Your choice gives you the power of the things you think about, talk about, and the things that you think you are capable of doing.